 Below is a list of some notable NYIP graduates.

 Volumes could be written about NYIP graduate Ernest Cole, and an international exhibit of his work, mounted after his death in 1990, attests to the artistic power of South Africa's first black photojournalist.
-Cole went into exile in 1966, after he completed his course at NYIP and received School support on a project when involved recording the social effects and evils of apartheid which he witnessed on a daily basis.
+Cole went into exile in 1966, after he completed his course at NYIP and received School support on a project which involved recording the social effects and evils of apartheid which he witnessed on a daily basis.

 As the son of a tailor and a washerwoman, he experienced his home and the surrounding township bulldozed by the government as a "black spot."
 In order to take photographs of some of the terrible conditions in South African mines, he had to hide his camera in a lunch bag, buried under an apple and sandwiches.
 One of his arresting images was a hospital scene, with children sitting on the floor; the caption read "New cases have their names written on adhesive tape stuck to their foreheads."

 His photographs were first published by Random House in the 1967 book House of Bondage, a title banned in South Africa.
 The exhibit "Ernest Cole: Photographer" was organized by the Hasselblad Foundation.

 It's difficult to pigeonhole graduates of the New York Institute of Photography, as they're a diverse, multi-talented lot.
 Here's a case in point: After high school, Renee Bobrowski's life took her into medical training, first graduating summa cum laude in nuclear medicine from Jesuit University of Detroit in 1985, and then receiving her MD degree in 1989 from Wayne State School of Medicine.
 She now serves as Co-Director of Maternal Fetal Medicine and Women's Services at St. Alphonsus Regional Medical Center in Boise, Idaho.